Your area Not set — showing everywhere

 01

-Board position: The board is investigating restructuring via the Facilities B report, signaling a move toward consolidation.
+Board position: The board received a Facilities B report regarding a district restructuring plan, signaling a move toward centralized facilities or closures.

 high concern